 Rectory of St. Theobald's [built in 1652]

 On the occasion of the death of three of Ditters's siblings (Nos.
 4, 5 and 7) in 1733 and 1738 the death records refer to the Freihaus as "beÿ St. Theobald auf der Laimbgrueben".
-The fact that the Oberes Freihaus in the 18th century housed the parish school makes it very likely that Ditters was born in the upper wing of the building (today Mariahilferstraße 1B).
+The fact that in the eighteenth century the Oberes Freihaus housed the parish school makes it very likely that Ditters was born in the upper wing of the building (today Mariahilferstraße 1B).

 The Oberes (No. 23 on the right) and the Unteres (No. 24 on the left) Freihaus on the Laimgrube.
 The stairs in the foreground are the predecessor of the Rahlstiege.
 In the area of the small garden in front of No. 23 in 1830 Dominik Casapiccola (b.
 1800 in Bergamo) built his legendary coffee house named "Casa Piccola".